3v401/HackTheBox/Builder/README.md

 nmap -p- --min-rate=1000 -T4 -sV -sC 10.10.11.10
 ```

 The --min-rate=1000 option in nmap is used to specify the minimum number of packets sent per second during the scan.
-This is particularly useful for speeding up the scan, especially when dealing with a large number of ports (like when scanning all 65,535 TCP ports)
+This is particularly useful for speeding up the scan, especially when dealing with a large number of ports (like when scanning all 65,535 TCP ports).
+The "T" label stands for "timing".
+Each timing has its own level of aggresivity.

-Comparison with Other Timing Templates

     -T0 (Paranoid): Extremely slow and stealthy, used to avoid detection by IDS/IPS systems.
-    -T1 (Sneaky): Very slow and stealthy, similar to -T0 but slightly faster.
+    -T1 (Sneaky): Similar to -T0 but slightly faster.
-    -T2 (Polite): Slow but polite, waits longer between sending packets to avoid causing disruption.
+    -T2 (Polite): Waits longer between sending packets to avoid causing disruption.
     -T3 (Normal): Default setting, balances speed and performance without being too aggressive.
-    -T4 (Aggressive): Faster than the default, uses shorter timeouts and more parallelism.
+    -T4 (Aggressive): Faster than default, uses shorter timeouts and more parallelism.
     -T5 (Insane): Extremely fast and aggressive, can overwhelm networks and be detected easily.

 (pic1)